Anniston and Birmingham bus attacks: Volunteers

-Freedom Rider John Lewis, who would go on to serve in the U.S. House of Representatives.
-He was not present for the May 14 attacks.
+Freedom Rider John Lewis, who would go on to serve in the U.S. House of Representatives, was not present for the May 14 attacks.

 CORE planned to recruit an interracial group of twelve to fourteen seasoned activists.
 All applicants were made aware of the serious risks involved and those under twenty-one had to receive parental permission.
 All had to demonstrate prior commitment to nonviolence and provide a recommendation from a teacher, pastor, or coworker.

 Before departure, they would all undergo a week of intensive training.
 They would receive a crash course on Constitutional Law from a lawyer (mainly on what to say and do if arrested) and another on the culture of the white South from a sociologist.
 They would also spend three days carrying out intense role-play exercises intended to simulate the harassment that they could potentially face in the South.
 This involved the volunteers hurling verbal racial abuse at each other, as well as pouring drinks on and spitting on each other.

 Each Rider would be required to follow a strict dress code: coats and ties for men, dresses and high heels for women.
 They would all be urged to bring a toothbrush, toothpaste, and a few books, in case of arrest.
 Recommended reading included Gandhi and Henry David Thoreau.

 Farmer selected himself and James Peck as the first two Riders.
 Despite his inexperience with frontline activism, Farmer hoped to catapult himself to the front of the civil rights movement.
 Peck, born into a wealthy family that owned the Peck & Peck clothing retailer, was an obvious choice – he had taken part in the 1947 Journey of Reconciliation and spent three years in prison for being a conscientious objector during World War II.
 For the rest of the Riders, CORE attempted to find a balance between black and white, young and old, religious and secular, and Northern and Southern.
 However, in order to minimize the possibility of women being exposed to violence, the number of men was deliberately kept higher.
 There was also concerns that too many interracial, intersex couples would dangerously taunt segregationists with the suggestion of interracial sex and miscegenation.
 This decision was controversial.

 CORE selected fourteen volunteers in addition to Farmer and Peck.
 Four of these (J. Metz Rollins, Julia Aaron, Jerome Smith, and John Moody) were all unable to attend for various reasons, and Hank Thomas was found as a last minute replacement for Moody.
 Four more Riders (Herman Harris, Ivor Moore, Mae Frances Moultrie, and Ike Reynolds) would join the group in Sumter, South Carolina, while three of the Riders (Farmer, John Lewis, and Benjamin Elton Cox) would leave the group before reaching Alabama.
 A total of fourteen Riders would be present during the May 14 attacks.

 Below is a full list of those who took part in the May 4 to May 14 Freedom Ride: